 How we protect your personal information

 The security of your personal data is very important to us.
 We have implemented state-of-the-art administrative, technical and physical security measures to protect against the unauthorised access, destruction or alteration of your information.
-This includes encrypting our services using Secure Sockets Layer (known as ‘SSL’) and restricting access to personal data to all employees, contractors and agents working on behalf of Development Initiatives who need to know that information to process it for us, and who are subject to strict contractual confidentiality obligations.
+This includes encrypting our services using Secure Sockets Layer (known as ‘SSL’) and restricting access to personal data to all employees, contractors and agents working on behalf of PATH who need to know that information to process it for us, and who are subject to strict contractual confidentiality obligations.

 Email: [email protected]